-The Lymphocyte Culture Center (LCC) has been a research support facility of the University of Virginia School of Medicine since January 1983.
-The primary function of the LCC is to make available to researchers the most current technology and expertise for the construction and selection of lymphocyte-myeloma hybridomas for the production of monoclonal antibodies.
-The LCC can also provide expertise in the use of these reagents in basic research programs.
+The Antibody Engineering and Technology Core (formerly Lymphocyte Culture Center, LCC) has been a research support facility of the University of Virginia School of Medicine since January 1983.
+The primary function of the core is to make available to researchers the most current technology and expertise for the construction and selection of lymphocyte-myeloma hybridomas for the production of monoclonal antibodies.
+The core can also provide expertise in the use of these reagents in basic research programs.
 Services are customized to the specific requirements of individual investigators to optimize the recovery of appropriate antigen specific monoclonal antibodies.
-The LCC has also provided research support services to other academic institutions and companies, and to federal agencies such as the NIH, the FBI, and USAMRIID.
+The core has also provided research support services to other academic institutions and companies, and to federal agencies such as the NIH, the FBI, and USAMRIID.

 The center occupies an approximately 1270 square foot modern laboratory equipped with cell culture incubators, laminar flow hoods, centrifuges, inverted and standard microscopes, automated microplate washer and ELISA plate readers, automated HPLC systems, etc. We also have facilities for the cryopreservation and long-term storage of established hybridomas and myeloma cell lines in liquid nitrogen cell banks.
-The LCC is currently staffed by myself and three laboratory specialists advanced.
+The core is currently staffed by a director and three laboratory specialists advanced.